-- Click the desired time on the Time Ruler in the Track view, Piano Roll view, or Staff view - In the Navigator pane, click anywhere in the view while holding down the Ctrl key to change the Now Time to that location - Click on the Now time in the Large Transport toolbar, enter the desired time, and press Enter - Choose Go-Time or press F5, enter the desired time, and click OK - · Click on an event in the Event List view
+- Click the desired time on the Time Ruler in the Track view, Piano Roll view, or Staff view - In the Navigator pane, click anywhere in the view while holding down the Ctrl key to change the Now Time to that location - Click on the Now time in the Large Transport toolbar, enter the desired time, and press Enter - Choose Go-Time or press F5, enter the desired time, and click OK - Click on an event in the Event List view

 You can also set the Now time by right-clicking in the Clips pane if you enable the Right Click Sets Now option in the Track View Properties dialog.
-Right-click a clip and select View Options from the menu that appears to open the Track View Properties dialog.
+Right-click a an empty area of the Clips pane, and select View Options from the menu that appears to open the Clip View Properties dialog.